AdityaGupta1/mega-minecraft/README.md

 ### Denoising

 The denoiser implemented in this program is the AOV denoiser packaged with OptiX 8.
 The denoiser can optionally be set to 2x upscaling mode, which renders at half the preset render resolution and uses the denoiser to upscale back to the original size, reducing the raytracing workload.
-At the same render resolution, upscaling results in blurrier output for non-solid blocks such as leaves, but otherwise approximately doubles the frame rate.
+This section gives a brief overview of each denoiser and its pros and cons.
 For more details on the denoisers, please refer to the official API documentation linked below in the references section.

+#### OptiX AOV denoiser

+The AOV denoiser takes in a noisy path traced image as well as auxiliary albedo and normals buffers. it also does some additional calculations for HDR inputs to determine the average color.
+Then, using a pre-trained neural network, it outputs a denoised final image.
+Using the auxiliary buffers greatly increases the denoiser's efficacy, especially in areas without much direct lighting, as the denoiser can more easily distinguish between different blocks and colors.

+Using a denoiser does result in a noticeable performance drop, but it leads to much faster convergence of the final image.
+It takes less than a second for the render to fully converge when aboveground.
+When underground, it takes around 5 seconds since we do not sample emissive surfaces for direct lighting.

+One caveat of the denoiser is that it does not work very well when the player is in motion.
+There is noticeable camera flickering as the path tracing noise moves across the screen, and the problem is once again exacerbated in caves due to the lack of direct lighting.

+#### OptiX 2x upscaling AOV denoiser

+The 2x upscaling AOV denoiser acts very similarly to the regular AOV denoiser, except that it additionally scales the image up by 2x.
+This allows for keeping the final render size constant while halving the raytracing resolution, effectively reducing the raytracing workload to 25%.

+This comes with the obvious advantage of greatly increasaing performance.
+We saw around a 2x improvement in performance when rendering at 720x540 and 1920x1080.
+Additionally, this model can be used for "supersampling" by raytracing at the window resolution, scaling up to 2x using the denoiser, then downsampling to the window resolution.

+However, this denoiser of course comes with some disadvantages.
+The main disadvantage is that areas with high frequency detail tend to become blurry.
+For example, tree leaves generally have high frequency detail because leaf textures have many transparent pixels mixed in among opaque pixels.

 <p align="center">
   <img src="screenshots/readme/trees_regular.png" width="50%" /><img src="screenshots/readme/trees_upscaled.png" width="50%" />